o-bissing/power_consumption_prediction/README.md

 Next steps were to observe data in more details to see whether there are other patterns that could affect predictions of the model.

-I checked average load by hour of the day
+I checked average load by hour of the day:
 ![Average Load By Hour Of The Day](assets/average_load_by_hour_of_the_day.png) _Barplot visualizes load over time by hour of the day_

-Distribution of load by the day of the week
+Distribution of load by the day of the week:
 ![Distribution of Load by Day of the Week](assets/distribution_of_load_by_day_of_the_week.png) _Boxplot visualizes distribution of load by the day of the week_

-Distribution of load by month
+Distribution of load by month:
 ![Distribution of Load by Month](assets/load_distribution_by_month.png) _Boxplot visualizes distribution of load by month_

-And looked at the heatmap of average load by hour and day of the week
+And looked at the heatmap of average load by hour and day of the week:
 ![Average Load by Hour and Day of the Week](assets/average_load_by_hour_and_day_of_the_week.png) _Heatmap visualizes average load by hour and day of the week_